Understanding Caveat Loans and Second Mortgages in Private Lending

 Recovery Rights: If a borrower defaults, a second mortgage grants the lender the authority to seize and sell the property to recoup the pending loan sum.
 Conversely, a caveat loan doesn't provide the lender with the prerogative to sell the property or retrieve funds via its sale.

 Lending Criteria and Loan Terms: The lending criteria for second mortgages can be stricter compared to caveat loans.
 This is because the first mortgage lender prioritises recouping funds in the event of default.
-Additionally, the loan terms for caveat loans are typically shorter, ranging from 12 to 36 months, while second mortgages can span a more extended period.
+Additionally, the loan terms for caveat loans are typically shorter, ranging from 1 to 6 months, while second mortgages can span 3 to 24 months.

-Loan Amounts: Caveat loans often allow higher loan amounts than second mortgages.
-With caveat loans, borrowers can borrow up to 80% of the property's equity, while second mortgages are usually capped at 75%.
+Loan Amounts: Caveat loans often allow higher LVRs than second mortgages.
+With caveat loans, borrowers can typically borrow up to 75-80% of the property's equity, while second mortgages are usually capped at 70-75% combined LVR.

 Choosing the Right Loan Option